80-Hour Work Week: Impacts on Health and Well-Being

 Implementing these strategies can significantly improve the management of an 80-hour work week.

-Alternative models and work-life balance strategies
+Alternative work schedules and work-life balance strategies

 Employer using a Shiftbase management tool to create employee shift schedules